 “Quality is essential to the nature of things.
 Quantity is elementally the amount of something.”

-So why utilize the Whole Mind Approach?
+So why utilize the WHOLE MIND?

 Both qualitative and quantitative approaches have weaknesses, so in effect where one fails, the other offers support.
 “Mixed methods combine inductive and deductive thinking and reasoning” (Mahmood 2017).
 When both are utilized, the qualitative results provide a story or explanation for the numbers.
 “The researcher can use both words and numbers to communicate the results and findings and thus appeals to a wider audience” (Mahmood 2017).
 You get counts plus feelings, perceptions, and context.
 Therefore, the findings are complete, valid, and confirmed through utilizing observations and statistical analyses (Hussein 2009).
 Because MDRG has dedicated researchers on both sides of the aisle, we are able to offer the Whole Mind Approach and deliver ample results.